top of page

 Stephen Hawking

-Many people operate under the illusion that their investments are performing satisfactorily, usually because their portfolio manager assures them it is, if they ever ask.
-It can come as a nasty surprise then, when they reach retirement age, to discover that their retirement savings are insufficient to cover their annual cost of living and they have to keep working.
+Many people believe that their investments are performing satisfactorily, usually because their portfolio manager assures them that this is the case.
+It can come as a nasty surprise then, when you reach retirement age, to discover that your retirement savings are insufficient to cover your annual costs of living and you have to keep working.

-Tracking your dividend income (or asking your portfolio manager to track it for you) is neither difficult nor time consuming.
-Once you know the average annual growth rate of your dividend income over the most recent 3 to 5 years, you can adjust your rate of savings and/or your investments, as necessary, to ensure that you meet your financial goal when you plan to retire.
+Tracking your dividend income is neither difficult nor time consuming.
+Once you know the average annual growth rate of your dividend income over the most recent 3 to 5 years, you can adjust your rate of savings and your investments, as necessary, to ensure that you meet your financial goal.

-1. Stephen Hawking was a renowned theoretical physicist, cosmologist and author, celebrated for his groundbreaking work on black holes and the origin of the universe.
-Born on in Oxford, England, in 1942, he made significant contributions to science despite being diagnosed with motor neuron disease at the age of 21, which gradually paralyzed him.
+[1] Attributed to Stephen Hawkings who was a renowned theoretical physicist, cosmologist and author, celebrated for his groundbreaking work on black holes and the origin of the universe.
+Born in Oxford, England in 1942, he made significant contributions to science despite being diagnosed with motor neuron disease at the age of 21, which gradually paralyzed him.

 The information on this website is provided for educational purposes only and is provided without warranty of any kind.
 If you require financial, legal, or other expert advice you should retain the services of an independent, suitably qualified professional.
 Please read the full Disclaimer and Limits of Liability for more details.